rascalmicro/rascal-www/_static/terms-of-use.markdown

 ## Ownership and use limitations ##

-Except where otherwise specified, the Rascal Micro sites are provided under the terms of the Attribution-ShareAlike 3.0 Unported variant of the Creative Commons Public License ("CCPL" or "License").
+Except where otherwise specified, the Rascal Micro sites are provided under the terms of [the Attribution-ShareAlike 3.0 Unported variant of the Creative Commons Public License][6] ("CCPL" or "License").
 The sites are protected by copyright and/or other applicable law.
 Any use of the sites other than as authorized under this license or copyright law is prohibited.

 Here's a partial list of the site elements that are *not* available under the Creative Commons Public License: